-William Hughes first came to Knole in 1925, and after decades of service was interviewed, in his retirement, in 1983.
+William Hughes first came to work at Knole in 1928.
+After five decades of service, he was interviewed on his retirement in 1983.

-Second Footman at 17, then Lord Sackville's butler for 40 years
+Second Footman at 17, then rose to become Lord Sackville's butler

 Service as Second Footman at Knole